 We're in this together...
 Our therapists work closely withfamilies & othersto meet the unique needs of every child.

-Nicole Gurash King, M.A., NLC, BCBA Board Certified Behavior Analyst & Psychotherapist Doctor of Clinical Psychology Candidate Owner & Clinical Director Expertise: Pediatric behavior therapy for a range of challenging behaviors; providing emotional regulation, behavioral and social skills interventions.
-Nicole Gurash King, M.A., BCBA, is a Board Certified Behavior Analyst and Psychotherapist.
-She is currently a candidate for her Doctorate in Clinical Psychology (PsyD).
+Nicole Gurash, M.A., BCBA Board Certified Behavior Analyst & Psychotherapist Doctor of Psychology Candidate Owner & Clinical Director Expertise: Pediatric behavior therapy for a range of challenging behaviors; providing emotional regulation, behavioral and social skills interventions.
+Nicole Gurash King, M.A., BCBA, is a Board Certified Behavior Analyst, Psychotherapist and a candidate for her Doctorate in Psychology (PsyD).
+She is currently working on her culminating doctoral research project, focusing on Acceptance and Commitment Therapy, emotional regulation and anxiety in autism spectrum disorders as an integrated approach within ABA therapy interventions.
 Nicole enjoys working with children, adolescents, and teens with autism spectrum disorders, ADHD, developmental and intellectual disabilities, challenging behaviors, anxiety and mood disorders.
 She holds an advanced Master's Certification in Applied Behavior Analysis, was awarded a Master's Degree from UC Denver, CO. with a focus in Early Childhood & Special Education and has completed a Master's Leveling Program in Clinical Psychology for admittance into her Doctoral Program.
 Nicole is Early Childhood Director Qualified in Colorado and holds Certification in Pivotal Response Treatment from the Koegel Autism Center at UC Santa Barbara.
 She also has met the BACB’s requirements to provide supervision to board certification applicants.
-Nicole has a special interest of integrating Acceptance and Commitment Therapy (ACT) and mindfulness techniques when applicable.
 Her work experiences include clinical, in-home, special education and early intervention settings.
 She is a member of the following professional associations: The Association for Applied Behavior Analysis International, The Colorado Association of Behavior Analysis, The Association for Professional Behavior Analysts and The Association for Contextual Behavioral Science.

 Carolyn Blevins, M.Ed., BCBA Board Certified Behavior Analyst Expertise: Treating individuals with a range of challenging behaviors in home, school and community settings.
 Carolyn Blevins, M.Ed., BCBA, received her Masters in Education from Regis University in 2001.
 After teaching in the Denver Public School system for seven years she went back to school to receive her Certificate of Mastery in Applied Behavior Analysis from the University of North Texas in 2011 and became a Board Certified Behavior Analyst (BCBA) in 2012.
 Carolyn has been providing in-home, school and community-based programs for children, adolescents and adults on the Front Range.
 She recently moved to Eagle with her husband and two daughters and looks forward to continuing her work supporting children with special needs and their families.